FloppyDisck/geograpy2/README.md

 ## Credits

-geograpy3 is a fork of [geograpy](https://github.com/ushahidi/geograpy) and inherits most of it, but solves several problems (such as support for utf8, places names with multiple words, confusion over homonyms etc).
+geograpy3 is a fork of [geograpy2](https://github.com/Corollarium/geograpy2) which is a fork of [geograpy](https://github.com/ushahidi/geograpy) this version only has install fixes, python 3 support and is updated to work with the newer iterations of the included libraries.

 geograpy3 uses the following excellent libraries: